-16.3 Programming Configuration Variables Other Than Addresses There are many different CVs that have been defined to control the operating characteristics of your locomotives.
+16.3 Programming Configuration Variables Other Than Addresses There are many different CVs that have been defined to control many operating characteristics of your locomotives.
 Your decoder manual has a complete listing of CVs that are available in specific decoders, what they do and suggested values for each CV.
 Programming these CVs is simple:

-- 1. Be sure that only the locomotive you want to program is on the programming track (if using Operatiosn mode the loco will need to be on the mainline). - Press the PROG Key to enter programming mode.
-The DCS51 will display one of the programming modes available.
-Digitrax recommends the Direct Mode when you are using the programming track.
-As you press the PROG Key repeatedly, you will cycle through the following choices: dir, OPS,PAGE, PHYS,
+- 1. Be sure that only the locomotive you want to program is on the programming track. - 2.
+Press the PROG Key to enter programming mode.
+The DCS50 will display one of the programming modes available.
+Digitrax recommends the Paged Mode when you are using the programming track.
+As you press the PROG Key repeatedly, you will cycle through the following choices:

+PAGE, PHYS, dir, OPS